Who gets the pets In a Virginia divorce?

 The decision to file for divorce usually comes at the end of a long and painful journey.
 In addition to the emotional turmoil involved, there’s also a lot of fear and uncertainty about what the future holds.
 Concerns about children, mortgages, and even just paying the bills or buying groceries easily can become overwhelming.

-A Virginia divorce attorney at Hofheimer Family Law Firm can examine the specifics of your case to help you decide how much support to ask for, what child custody arrangement will work best for you and your children, and how to divide your marital assets fairly. or – 1-757-425-5200.
+A Virginia divorce attorney at Hofheimer Family Law Firm can examine the specifics of your case to help you decide how much support to ask for, what child custody arrangement will work best for you and your children, and how to divide your marital assets fairly.
+Request a free copy of our divorce book for women in Virginia or reserve your seat at our monthly divorce seminar – 1-757-425-5200.